kodecocodes/swift-algorithm-club/Insertion Sort/README.markdown

 Here is how the code works.

 1. Make a copy of the array.
 This is necessary because we cannot modify the contents of the `array` parameter directly.
-Like Swift's own `sort()`, the `insertionSort()` function will return a sorted *copy* of the original array.
+Like Swift's own `sorted()`, the `insertionSort()` function will return a sorted *copy* of the original array.

 2. There are two loops inside this function.
 The outer loop looks at each of the elements in the array in turn; this is what picks the top-most number from the pile.
 The variable `x` is the index of where the sorted portion ends and the pile begins (the position of the `|` bar).
 Remember, at any given moment the beginning of the array -- from index 0 up to `x` -- is always sorted.
 The rest, from index `x` until the last element, is the unsorted pile.